FoRTE-Research/UnTracer-AFL/README.md

 # UnTracer-AFL

 This repository contains an implementation of our prototype coverage-guided tracing framework UnTracer (as presented in our paper *[Full-speed Fuzzing: Reducing Fuzzing Overhead through Coverage-guided Tracing](https://arxiv.org/abs/1812.11875)*) in the popular coverage-guided fuzzer [AFL](http://lcamtuf.coredump.cx/afl).
 Coverage-guided tracing employs two versions of the target binary -- (1) a forkserver-only `oracle` modified with basic block-level software interrupts for quickly identifying coverage-increasing testcases; and (2) a fully-instrumented `tracer` for tracing the coverage of all coverage-increasing testcases.
-In UnTracer, both the oracle and tracer utilize the AFL-inspired [forkserver execution model](http://lcamtuf.blogspot.com/2014/10/fuzzing-binaries-without-execve.html).
-We also rely on [Dyninst](http://www.dyninst.org/) for tracer instrumentation and static analysis operations.

 |             |                |
 |-------------|----------------|